skykoderhere/PawGram/dev/ConfigApplyGuide.md

-# 💡 Guide to Applying Configuration in PawGram
+# 💡 Guide to Apply Config File in PawGram

-Welcome to the configuration setup guide for PawGram.
+Welcome to the devflags configuration setup guide for PawGram.
 Follow the detailed steps below to properly install and apply your custom configuration file to the app.

 ## 📋 Step-by-Step Instructions

-### 1. Download the Configuration File
+### 1. Download the Config File
 First, download your desired config file and save it locally to your device.
 Make sure to remember which folder it was saved to (this is usually your default *Downloads* folder).

 ### 2. Install the Required File Manager